 - Lastly, use bathtub refinishing material, and it will look brand new.
 Good refinishing material can even the oldest bathtub make look great if it is applied correctly.

 Sometimes it can happen that the porcelain top coat on the tub leaks water for so long that the metal starts to lose its properties.
-It is the result of oxidation that is strong enough to created cracks in the bathtub.
+It is the result of oxidation that is strong enough to create cracks in the bathtub.

 2. Applying Epoxy and Rustoleum